Skip to contents

 plot of chunk ggplot-phylo-plot-3

-Note that only a single size is specified and aspect ratio is always maintained, hence why the silhouettes all have the same height but different widths.
+Note that only a single height is specified and aspect ratio is always maintained, hence why the silhouettes all have the same height but different widths.
 Let’s fix some of the silhouettes by rotating them 90 degrees:

 vertebrate_data$svg[[1]] <- rotate_phylopic(img = vertebrate_data$svg[[1]])